 Now for Proteins.
 Protein has very little energy to burn for the body.
 Protein builds and repairs muscle and that is its primary function… not fuel.
 So teaming protein and carbs without sugar is a great combination.
 Lean chicken and turkey, fish, grass fed beef, beans and lentils are all good sources of protein.

-Breakfast: Egg Whites with Spinach and Mushroom (no Butter, I used Coconut Oil instead)
+Breakfast Idea: Egg Whites with Spinach and Mushroom (no Butter, I use Coconut Oil)

 No related posts.